ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-How JavaScript Turned My Browser Scripts Into $1,000 a Month - <a href="https://javascript.plainenglish.io/how-javascript-turned-my-browser-scripts-into-1-000-a-month-a13f8c5d2bc1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Frontend Performance Mistakes I Made in JavaScript (And How I Fixed Them) - <a href="https://javascript.plainenglish.io/7-frontend-performance-mistakes-i-made-in-javascript-and-how-i-fixed-them-b945ee4a0e20?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>When I started coding with JavaScript, I never thought it would become a source of income.
-It began with small scripts to automate…
+<blockquote>How I accidentally slowed down my apps — and what saved me
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The JavaScript Dashboard That Changed How My Clients Saw Their Data - <a href="https://javascript.plainenglish.io/the-javascript-dashboard-that-changed-how-my-clients-saw-their-data-570955e7c63a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Turned JavaScript Side Projects Into Real Income - <a href="https://javascript.plainenglish.io/how-i-turned-javascript-side-projects-into-real-income-530e974f5ffc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

-<blockquote>From hacked-together charts to a professional analytics tool that landed me recurring projects
+<blockquote>From hobby scripts to tools people were willing to pay for
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-From JavaScript Basics to $2,000 a Month: My Journey - <a href="https://medium.com/codrift/from-javascript-basics-to-2-000-a-month-my-journey-20b134ec4896?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>JavaScript started as just another skill I wanted to learn for web development.
-I never imagined it would become a major source of income…
-Continue reading on Codrift »</blockquote>

-<h3>4.
-How I Used JavaScript to Build My Own Real-Time Dashboard - <a href="https://medium.com/@kainatnafees/how-i-used-javascript-to-build-my-own-real-time-dashboard-ea74c3e6962e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Real-Time Weather Dashboard in JavaScript - <a href="https://medium.com/@kainatnafees/how-i-built-a-real-time-weather-dashboard-in-javascript-57c12f5cc671?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

-<blockquote>The project that taught me the power of async code, APIs, and a little front-end magic
+<blockquote>Turning raw APIs into something beautiful, useful, and client-ready
 Continue reading on Medium »</blockquote>

+<h3>4.
+How to Convert an Object into an Array in JavaScript (Simple Guide) - <a href="https://medium.com/@krunalkanojiya/how-to-convert-an-object-into-an-array-in-javascript-simple-guide-eccbebc2a782?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Krunal Kanojiya`**

+<blockquote>How to Convert an Object into an Array in JavaScript
+Continue reading on Medium »</blockquote>

 <h3>5.
-What Really Happens When You Do null + 1 in JavaScript? - <a href="https://medium.com/@ujjawalr/what-really-happens-when-you-do-null-1-in-javascript-0ad84330958e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering the Global Execution Context in JavaScript - <a href="https://medium.com/@ps772117/mastering-the-global-execution-context-in-javascript-719ad10f99e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ujjawal Rohra`**
+✍️ **posted by `Amandeep Singh`**

-<blockquote>If you’ve played around with JavaScript for a while, you’ve probably noticed some strange behaviors that make you stop and think.
+<blockquote>“How does JavaScript know where to start?”, the answer lies in the Global Execution Context (GEC).
 Continue reading on Medium »</blockquote>

 <h3>6.
-Day — 8 Understanding JavaScript Event Loop, Callstack, WebAPI and Queues - <a href="https://medium.com/@sathvaradhruvin05/day-8-understanding-javascript-event-loop-callstack-webapi-and-queues-e958cc96d252?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `undefined`**

-<blockquote>JavaScript is easy to start with — but when you begin using setTimeout, Promise, or fetch, it can feel confusing. 😵‍💫
-Continue reading on Medium »</blockquote>

-<h3>7.
-What Happens When You Sort [‘10’, ‘2’, ‘3’] in JavaScript? - <a href="https://medium.com/@ujjawalr/what-happens-when-you-sort-10-2-3-in-javascript-ccbcc41596e7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ujjawal Rohra`**

-<blockquote>Sorting seems simple, right?
-Continue reading on Medium »</blockquote>

-<h3>8.
-How JavaScript Helped Me Build a Side Hustle Dashboard in One Night - <a href="https://medium.com/predict/how-javascript-helped-me-build-a-side-hustle-dashboard-in-one-night-9cc2446c2ad4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Object Cloning: A Simple Guide with Examples - <a href="https://javascript.plainenglish.io/javascript-object-cloning-a-simple-guide-with-examples-fe272ddd92cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**
+✍️ **posted by `Krunal Kanojiya`**

-<blockquote>From a simple idea to a working income tracker using nothing but vanilla JS, localStorage, and a bit of caffeine.
+<blockquote>Hey there!
+Ever tried copying an object in JavaScript and ended up with a mess because the original got changed too?
-Continue reading on Predict »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>